flugg/laravel-responder/readme.md

 ### Serializers

-After your models have been transformed, the data will be serialized using the serializer set in the configuration file.
+After your models have been transformed, the data will be serialized using the serializer set in the `responder.php` configuration file.
 The serializer structures your data output in a certain way.
 It can also add additional data like pagination information and meta data.

-When all responses are serialized with the same serializer, you end up with a consistent API, and if you want to change the structure in the future, you can simply change the serializer in the configurations.
+When all responses are serialized with the same serializer, you end up with a consistent API, and if you want to change the structure in the future, you can simply swap out the serializer.

 #### Default Serializer